cosmicjs/react-graphql-static-site/S3_CloudFront_BlogPost.md

 # Building a super fast static site using AWS S3 and CloudFront

 ## Intro
-+ Why have a static client rendered site?
-Pros/Cons
+So you've read all the great reasons to [go API-first](https://cosmicjs.com/why-cms-api), and you've produced a great looking single page app to display your content.
+But how do you serve it to the user?
+One possible solution is to host your website statically, using AWS S3 and CloudFront.
+This means you simply put your website source files online, and they're served immediately to the user, no server processing needed!

+There are several big advantages to static hosting with client-side rendering:
++ Blazing Fast (no server preprocessing)
-+ How to fix cons:
++ Really simply (no server architecture to maintain)

-(WHO IS THIS FOR)

-## Why have a static client rendered site?

-Pros:
-+ Faster updates
-+ No need to redeploy/flush cache for every content update
-+ Perfect for single page apps

-Cons:
-+ No clever server-side dynamic routing... until now!
++ Crazy Available (your server can't break if there isn't one)
++ Instant Updates (don't have to wait for the site to rebuild to see your changes)

+Setting up a static site is easier than you might think, and this tutorial walks you through how to setup a static website that gets its data from CosmicJS and renders on the client in under 10 minutes!

+We'll also cover some tips and tricks on getting the most out of your static site that you might not have known, which will be useful, even if you're not building a purely static site.

 ## TL;DR
 + Create a single page app
 + Serve it as an S3 website
-+ Configure CloudFront to serve it
++ Configure CloudFront to distribute it

 ## The site we'll be hosting

-Our example website is a static single page app, in our case using `webpack` and `react`, with `react-router` handling routing.
+Our example website is a static single page app, in our case using `webpack` and `react`, with `react-router` handling routing, and CosmicJS's [GraphQL](https://cosmicjs.com/docs/graphql) API to fetch data (tutorial coming soon).

-If you'd like to follow along at home, you can download our demo code [here]().
+If you'd like to follow along at home, you can download our demo code [here](https://bitbucket.org/codogo/cosmic-js-cloudfront-blog-post).

 Our demo site is structured as follows: